pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     :align: center
     :scale: 60 %

 You now have a traffic light in your hands!
-To stop a running program, use ctrl-c or do a right click on the console and press ``Reset``.
+To stop a running program, use ctrl-c or click ``Cancel`` on the console.
 You can also reboot the board by pressing the physical reset button.

 ..
 Warning::